bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 | game_indicators     | 0.0000   |
 | error_indicators    | 0.0000   |

 It was obvious what was happening: I was only selecting for ROMs that _ran_, not ROMs that _did anything interesting_.
 A quick check showed they were just booting into an infinite loop; After booting, there would be a few instructions that did nothing until eventually jumping back to somewhere around the reset vector.
+In fact, this _should_ be frequently found.
+Consider the simplest possible Atari program:

+<pre class="no-collapse"><code>
+; Program starts at $F000

+F000: 4C 00 F0   ; JMP $F000 — forever doing nothing
+</code></pre>

+This code starts running at F000, and jumps immediately to that same address.
+The odds of generating this code are $\frac{1}{256} \times \frac{1}{256} \times \frac{1}{256} = \frac{1}{16,777,216}$.
+In other words, for every 16 Million ROMs I generate, I will have one that is a valid ROM that does absolutely nothing.

 In short, a classifier on the actual machine code was worthless.
 Or my training data was.
 But then again, there’s no training set for Atari games that almost work — just masterpieces and garbage.

 ## Second Results, Finding Anything Interesting

-Realizing I only want one thing - interesting visual output - I rewrote the
+Realizing I only want one thing - interesting visual output - I rewrote the generation pipeline to find interesting ROMs and immediately send them to an emulator to find interesting candidates.

 ```python
 # ==========================================================================